-Qualification(s) Required for Entry to this Programme: Details: Level 2: - Key Skills requirement / Higher Level Diploma: and/or - GCSEs required at Grade C or above: Minimum of 5 GCSEs at Grade C or 4 which must include Maths and English.
-Level 3: at least one of the following: - AS / A Levels - Advanced Level Diploma: - BTEC National Certificate / Diploma: - VDA: AGNVQ, AVCE, AVS: - Access to HE or Year 0 provision: - International Baccalaureate: - Irish / Scottish Highers / Successful completion of Stage 2 Social Science, the FdSc Psychology with Criminology or similar Level 5 qualification.
-Advanced Highers: Work Experience: n/a Other HE qualifications / non- standard awards or experiences: Considered on individual merit.
-APEL / APCL 4 possibilities: APL will be considered as per University of Plymouth Regulations.
+Qualification(s) Required for Entry to this Programme: Details: Level 3: at least one of the following: - AS / A Levels - Advanced Level Diploma: Successful completion of Stage 2 - BTEC National Certificate / Social Science, the FdSc Diploma: Psychology with Criminology or - VDA: AGNVQ, AVCE, AVS: similar Level 5 qualification. - Access to HE or Year 0 provision: - International Baccalaureate: - Irish / Scottish Highers / Advanced Highers: Work Experience: n/a Other HE qualifications / non- standard awards or experiences: Considered on individual merit.
+APEL / APCL possibilities: APL will be considered as per University of Plymouth Regulations.
 Interview / Portfolio requirements: Interview will be required.
 Independent Safeguarding Agency (ISA) / Criminal Record Bureau (CRB) clearance required: No